gingajake/object_tracker/README.md

 TrackObjects
 ========
-Grab a frame of video from a specified camera or video, find an object based on filtering defined in the block, and then output the centroid location of that object.
+Grab a frame of video from a specified camera or video, find an object based on filtering defined in the block, and then output the centroid location of that object in the frame.

 Properties
 ----------